List of Scott & Bailey characters: Julie Dodson

-Julie Dodson (Pippa Haywood) is head of Syndicate 3 as a Detective Super Intendant, and close friends with Gill Murray.
+Julie Dodson (Pippa Haywood) is head of Syndicate 3 as a Detective Superintendent, and close friends with Gill Murray.
 Kevin used to work for her until he was moved to MIT, and he harbours a deep resentment towards her.
 Haywood joined the cast in the second series, notably when handling the inquiry into the murder of Nick Savage, and becomes more prominent in the latter half of Series 3 when asked to lead the Helen Bartlett case.
 Noting the character's close relationship with Gill, Haywood stated, "I like the double act between Julie and Gill Murray.
 When they are at work they have this reputation that they are fearsome; a force to be reckoned with, but there's also a lot of humour between them".
 Late in Series 4 Dodson is asked by Janet to investigate allegations that Gill is drunk on the job, putting a strain on their friendship when Gill's ability to lead the MIT is called into question.
 Following Gill's departure, Dodson assigns a series of temporary SIOs to Syndicate 9, staffed exclusively by Constables.
 She later promotes Rachel into the position of Detective Inspector.
 Dodson has a somewhat risk averse approach to investigations, most apparent in season 4 when Gill pushes for a massive taskforce investigation into the Pritchards while Dodson was less enthusiastic, opting for a more cautious, smaller target strategy.
 She is later apprehensive to Rachel's handling of the investigation as acting DI in season 5.